 Note: This integration only supports Cloud Jira.

 Jira Software is part of a family of products designed to help teams of all types manage work.
 Originally, Jira was designed as a bug and issue tracker.
-But today, Jira has evolved into a powerful work management tool for all kinds of use cases, from requirements and test case management to agile software development.
+But today, Jira has evolved into a powerful work management tool for all use cases, from requirements and test case management to agile software development.

 What can I import from Jira?

-Users can set up only one Jira site per one Toggl Track workspace at a time.
+Users can set up only one Jira site per Toggl Track workspace.
 If you have more sites, you’ll need to delete the existing one and add a new one or create a new workspace for each Jira site.

 How can I enable Jira Sync for my workspace?

 Go to Integrations > Native Integrations and click on the “Get Started” button next to the Jira integration to start setting up the sync:

-Once the authorization is complete, you will be redirected back to Toggl Track's integration page and see the following 3-step process.
+Once the authorization is complete, you will be redirected to Toggl Track's integration page and see the following 3-step process.